microsoft/migrate-spring-apps-to-azure-training/03-observability-and-scaling/README.md

 ![Application map](media/01-application-map.png)

 You can now see a schematic of the interactions among the deployed microservices.

+> 💡 It can take ~2 minutes for interactions with microservices to be recorded by App Insights and reflected in Distributed Tracing.

 Clicking on a node, you can see a pane with a history of the slowest requests sent to that microservice: